swikars1/email-core-backend/README.md

 Subscription object consist of `WEBHOOK_BASE_URL`, if webhook url is changed later or if ngrok is restarted need to the following steps:

-- Remove all old values of that user from elasticsearch `subscriptions` index.
+- Remove all old values of that user from elasticsearch `subscriptions` index and microsoft server.

+- Use `POST /del-sub/:userId` route with `accessToken` in the header to delete old subscriptions.
+  Access tokens can be found in mailboxes index.

-- Refresh the page to create new subscriptions in the microsoft server and in local.
+- Refresh the page or relogin to create new subscriptions in the microsoft server and in local.